kryptokrona/kryptokrona-docs/guides/Bootstrapping-the-Blockchain.md

 This guide will help you install a recent copy of the blockchain.
 This should significantly speed up the task of getting the blockchain synced up so you can use your wallet.

 ## Windows:
-1. Make sure TurtleCoind.exe is not running.
+1. Make sure TurtleCoind.exe, walletd.exe, and the GUI is not running.
 2. Open File Explorer and Type %APPDATA%\TurtleCoin and hit enter.
 ![file explorer](../images/file_explorer.jpg)